 A study of the individual in society.
-Topics include social behavior, socialization, perception, interaction, ethnicity and prejudice, effects of media and mass communication, attitude formation, altruism, aggression.
+Topics include social behavior, socialization, perception, interaction, ethnicity and prejudice, effects of media and mass communication, attitude formation, altruism, and aggression.
 The methodologies of social psychology are also studied.
 (This course is the same as SOCI 2113.)
 Prerequisites: DSPW 0800 and DSPR 0800 or equivalent skills.
-Note: PSYC 2113 meets the requirement for a Social Science elective.